 Gifted and talented programs offer stimulating learning experiences for your child, as well as the chance to meet and learn with other gifted children.
-They can also be a way of supporting your child’s learning needs as he grows.
+They can also be a way of supporting learning needs as your child grows.

 Gifted and talented programs are run through schools, private organisations or businesses, and other organisations like universities and museums.

 Some programs run after school, on weekends or in school holidays.
 The cost depends on the type of program, the staffing and the materials.
 Some expensive programs might offer places at reduced fees to help you with the cost.

 What makes a good gifted and talented program?

 Good gifted and talented programs have some things in common, including opportunities for children to:

 - learn something new, especially in their areas of natural ability

 - engage with complex information, abstract ideas or advanced skills

 - learn at a fast pace with little repetition